 Keep in mind that you mightn’t be able to find a tutor who matches all your requirement.
 You need to prioritise certain requirements over others: their level, teaching approach, rates, schedule, etc.

-You can then start getting in touch with academic support tutors.
+You can then start getting in touch with academic support tutors near me.
 The clearer your request, the greater your chance of getting a good response.

 Send your request to tutors who match your criteria and you’ll probably get a quick response.